Primary

 Grip something sturdy like a squat rack post.
 Lean until your arm hangs at about 30-45 degrees from vertical—too little lean defeats the purpose.
 Raise until your arm is roughly horizontal, then control the descent into that stretched position.

-Want Leaning Lateral Raise in your program?
+See where Leaning Lateral Raise fits in your weekly plan

 Hold onto a sturdy object with one hand.